Bob Sneddon

 Robert Lee Sneddon (July 9, 1921 - January 24, 2012) was an American football defensive back and halfback who played in the National Football League (NFL) for the Washington Redskins and the Detroit Lions.
 Sneddon also played in the All-America Football Conference (AAFC) for the Los Angeles Dons.
-He played college football at Saint Mary's College of California and was selected in the tenth round of the 1944 NFL draft.
+He played college football at Saint Mary's College of California and was selected 94th overall in the tenth round of the 1944 NFL draft.
 Sneddon died in Sandy, Utah in 2012 at the age of 90.